 If you are not sure about where your shrimp (or other seafood) is coming from, it is best to leave it be and choose something thing that you feel confident purchasing.
-Farming practises in Canada can be very ecofriendly and sustainable.
-This may not apply to overseas farming practise.
+Farming practices in Canada can be very eco-friendly and sustainable.
+This may not apply to overseas farming practice.
 Many use drugs to feed their fish – some of these drugs may be outlawed and unapproved for use in Canada, moreover, they may negatively impact the surrounding environment by dumping waste.
-In 2014 the US State Department issued that slave labour attributed to human trafficing was being used in the harvesting of farmed shrimp in Thailand.
+In 2014 the US State Department issued that slave labour attributed to human trafficking was being used in the harvesting of farmed shrimp in Thailand.

 To ensure you get safe, good quality and healthy shrimp pick Canadian!!
-The Pacific coast of Canada has fisheries that catch prawn by trap.
+The Pacific coast of Canada has fisheries that catch prawn by a trap.
 Spot prawns are the biggest species of shrimp in the west coast.
-One can distinguish them by their reddish brown shell and white spots on its back/abdomen.
-There are other Canadian prawns that are clean of unwanted additives, sustainable and ecofriendly, you can find a list of these at Ocean Wise or Sea Choice.
+One can distinguish them by their reddish-brown shell and white spots on its back/abdomen.
+There are other Canadian prawns that are clean of unwanted additives, sustainable and eco-friendly, you can find a list of these at Ocean Wise or Sea Choice.

-Shrimp – A Nutritionally Dense and Delicious Prawn
+Shrimp – A Nutritionally Dense & Delicious Prawn

 Garlic Butter Shrimp is finger licking good!!
 It will fill you up and keep you full without weighing you down and making you feel groggy.
 The Quinoa Pilaf is a fantastic edition that is super delicious, creamy and a delight for the pallet.
 I have to say, I am not the biggest fan of shrimp, I much rather squid, octopus or scallops but garlic butter shrimp is just….well it’s amazing!!